bli25/RSEM_tutorial/README.md

 ### Detecting differentially expressed isoforms

-`EBSeq` can also be used to detect differentially expressed isoforms.
+`EBSeq` can also detect differentially expressed isoforms.

 Why are we interested in differentially expressed isoforms?

 Let us consider this conceptual example: Suppose we have a genes with two isoforms.
 Compared to the first condition, the first isoform is up-regulated and the second isoform is down-regulated.
 Thus the net effect might be 0 but in fact both isoforms are differentially expressed.
 In this case, only conducting gene-level differential expression analyses will be misleading.

 To produce a list of differentially expressed isoforms by controlling the FDR at level 0.05, type the following commands: